frodef/nilan-cts600-homeassistant/README.md

 The CTS600 protocol uses some unknown internal 16-bit representation for the T15 room temperature sensor value.
-The precision of this representation is decent, but it appears to be slightly non-linear with respect to the celsius temperature.
+The precision of this representation is a bit less than 0.1°C. Also, it appears to be slightly non-linear with respect to the celsius representation.
 Currently a linear approximation is used.
 Therefore, the reported T15 value will deviate slightly from whatever input value you provide (via the `sensor_t15` configuration entry).
 The error will increase towards the extremes, especially below 10°C.

 ## CTS600 technical information tidbits